Arbitration Law

 Scopus

-Find documents by subject and remember to use the filters on the left or the fields on top of the page to refine or extend your query:
+Find documents by subject and remember to use the filters on the left or at the top of the page to refine or expand your search:

-For more information visit the help How do I search in Scopus?
+For more information visit the online help section: How do I search in Scopus?

 Web of Science

-Find documents by subject and remember to use the filters on the left or the fields on top of the page to refine or extend your query:
+Find documents by subject and remember to use the filters on the left or at the top of the page to refine or expand your search:

-Click on the Check for full text @ Luiss and check if the Library subscribes the resource.
+Click the Check for full text @ Luiss button to see if the Library subscribes to that specific resource.